Score Higher Faster With Our SAT 1500+ Score Builder Study Guide

 When you begin planning your SAT prep, one of the most important steps is to pick a test date.
 Choosing your test date gives you a tangible goal to work towards.
 Ideally, you’ll select a test date that is about 12 weeks away to give yourself enough prep time.
 This 12-week timeline is what most students find effective for completing a full course of prep without feeling rushed.

 To sum it up, the best timeline is to begin studying around 12 weeks before your chosen test date.
-For many students, that means starting in the early summer for the August test, or early winter for the March test, to ensure that you have ample time to master the material and practice effectively.
+For many students, that means starting in the early summer for the August and September SATs, or early winter for the March test, to ensure that you have ample time to master the material and practice effectively.

 Start With Taking a Diagnostic Practice Test